 Access to this article is restricted until 12 months after publication by request of the publisher..
 Restriction lift date: 2019-01-31

-A dementia communication training intervention based on the VERA framework for pre-registration nurses: Part I developing and testing an implementation strategy
+A feasibility study of dementia communication training based on the VERA framework for pre-registration nurses: Part II impact on student experience